The Crimpfest Wall Rock Climbing

 From the Zinn Overlook, take a faint trail down and left, heading directly toward the most imposing crag in sight.
 Cross a small talus field to the base of The Headstone.
 Follow the trail right (South) along the Headstone until it drops underneath a large detached boulder at the base of Rock Nazi.
 Continue downhill for 200 ft to the base of the wall and a perfect tanning slab.
 Routes start in a dark gully on the left and extend rightward for 200 ft.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Crimpfest Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Crimpfest Wall:

 Crimpfest 5.12a 7a+ 25 VIII+ 25 E5 6a Sport, 1 pitch